Skip to main content

 Adding an effect

-As a final touch, and to hint at how signal flow works in Beam, perhaps we can add some continuous movement to the fixtures.
-From the browser, drag an LFO effect behind the MovingHead instrument.
+As a final touch, and to hint at how the signal flow works in Beam, we can add some continuous movement to the fixtures.
+From the Browser, drag an LFO effect behind the MovingHead instrument.

-You will notice that effects don't have a dropdown where you select a tag group, but rather one where you select a parameter type.
-More about how and why this works can be found on Signal flow.
+You will notice that Effects don't have a dropdown where you select a Tag group, but rather one where you select a Modulation Parameter.
+More about how and why this works can be found in the Signal flow article.

 For now, let's just select tilt.
 You will notice that the fixtures will start moving rather quickly.
-Let's slow them down by setting Rate to 0.2 Hz and Depth to 10%.
+Let's slow them down by setting Rate to 0.25 Hz and Depth to 40.0%.
 We may also want them to move in a symmetrical range.
-Therefore we set the Max control to 0.5 and the Min control to -0.5.
+Therefore we set the Min control to -0.5 and Max to 0.5.

 To top this off, we can set the Spread control to 75% for an individual phase offset.